hanglip/hanglip.github.io/_src/posts/2020-11-26-touch-typing.md

  This blog post is created in [**Markdown**](https://en.wikipedia.org/wiki/Markdown#:~:text=Markdown%20is%20a%20lightweight%20markup,using%20a%20plain%20text%20editor.), a document formatting method that is very easy to learn.
 It is converted automatically to HTML by our blogging platform.
 School learners learn Markdown in a few mornings, and are comfortable with it within a week.
 Markdown converters are all over the web, and most programming languages have a library that can easily be imported to do the job.
 YouTube has many clips about Markdown.

  We think touch typing and Markdown is the way things will go, and that's why we started this challenge.
+Bottom line is: smartphones are consumer devices.
+They are good for response, but not preparation or development.
+The smallest device convenient for real work is a tablet, unless the long expected phone docks take off, where one will dock a smartphone into a screen and keyboard setup.
+Voice typing is very good these days, but a keyboard is a must for editing.